Jyotirmoyp/cv/index.md

 Amount: $500

 `2010-2015`
-• INSPIRE Scholarship, Department of Science and Technology, Govt. of India, for being top 1% students in high school board exam
+• __INSPIRE Scholarship__, Department of Science and Technology, Govt. of India, for being top 1% students in high school board exam

 Amount $4200

 ## Academic Achievements

-• Obtained highest grade in PhD course work (7.1/8) at Centre for Earth Sciences, Indian Institute of Science, 2015 academic year
+• __Institute Gold Medal__ for the best thesis, Centre for Earth Sciences, Indian Institute of Science, 2025

-• Obtained second highest marks in Postgraduate batch (82.25%) at Department of Geological sciences, Jadavpur University, 2013- 2015 academic year
+• Obtained __highest grade in PhD course work__ (7.1/8) at Centre for Earth Sciences, Indian Institute of Science, 2015 academic year

-• Obtained Third highest marks in Undergraduate Batch (81.7%) at Department of Geological sciences, Jadavpur University, 2010- 2013
+• Obtained __second highest marks in Postgraduate__ batch (82.25%) at Department of Geological sciences, Jadavpur University, 2013- 2015 academic year

-• Secured highest marks in undergraduate 1 st and 2 nd year (2010 - 2012) and gold
+• Obtained __Third highest marks in Undergraduate__ Batch (81.7%) at Department of Geological sciences, Jadavpur University, 2010- 2013

-medalist from University Alumni Association
+• GOld medalist for securing highest marks in undergraduate 1 st and 2 nd year (2010 - 2012), Jadavpur University

-• Qualified for National Eligibility Test (NET) for pursing doctoral degree in India: Rank-18 in 2015, Rank 99 in 2014.
+• Qualified for National Eligibility Test __(NET)__ for pursing doctoral degree in India: Rank-18 in 2015, Rank 99 in 2014.

-• Qualified for Graduate Aptitude Test in Engineering (GATE) for pursuing MTech or higher eduction.
+• Qualified for Graduate Aptitude Test in Engineering __(GATE)__ for pursuing MTech or higher eduction.
 (2015), AIR-212, Score- 607/1000

 • Stood first in the presidency college Geology undergraduate admission test, 2010